Configure user security to resources in an environment

 Create or configure a custom security role

-The environment might maintain the records which can be used by multiple apps, you might need multiple security roles to access the data with different privileges. e.g.
+The environment might maintain the records that can be used by multiple apps; therefore, you might need multiple security roles to access the data by using different privileges.
+For example:

-- Some of the users (Type A) might only need to read, update, and attach other records so their security role will have read, write, and append privileges.
+- Some users (call them Type A) might only need to read, update, and attach other records, so their security role will have read, write, and append privileges.

-- Other users might need all the privileges that users of Type A has, plus the ability to create, append to, delete, and share, so their security role will have create, read, write, append, delete, assign, append to, and share privileges.
+- Other users might need all the privileges that Type A users have, plus the ability to create, append to, delete, and share.
+The security role for these users will have create, read, write, append, delete, assign, append to, and share privileges.

-For more information about access and scope privileges, see Security roles.
+For more information about access and scope privileges, see Security roles and privileges.

-From the security role designer, you select the actions, such as read, write, or delete, and the scope for performing that action.
+From the security role designer, enter a role name on the Details tab.
+From the other tabs, you'll select the actions and the scope for performing that action.

-Select the tab and search for your entity e.g. Custom Entities tab, for setting permissions on a custom entity.
+Select a tab, and search for your entity.
+For example, select the Custom Entities tab to set permissions on a custom entity.

 Select Save and Close.

 When you create a custom security role, you need to include a set of minimum privileges into the security role in order for a user to run an app.
-We've created a solution you can import that provides a security role with the required minimum privileges.
+We've created a solution you can import that provides a security role that includes the required minimum privileges.

 Start by downloading the solution from the Download Center: Common Data Service minimum privilege security role.

-Then, follow the directions to import the solution: Import, update, and export solutions.
+Then, follow these directions to import the solution: Import solutions.

-When you import the solution, it creates the min prv apps use role which you can copy (see: Create a security role by Copy Role).
-When Copying Role is complete, navigate to each tab—Core Records, Business Management, Customization, etc - and set the appropriate privileges.
+When you import the solution, it creates the min prv apps use role, which you can copy (see: Create a security role by Copy Role).
+When the Copy Role process is completed, navigate to each tab—Core Records, Business Management, Customization, and so on—and set the appropriate privileges.

-You should try out the solution in a development environment before importing into a production environment.
+You should try out the solution in a development environment before importing it into a production environment.